promregator/promregator/docs/config.md

 *WARNING!*
 Due to security reasons, it is *neither* recommended to store this value in your YAML file, nor to put it into the command line when starting Promregator.
-Instead it is suggested to set the identically named environment variable `PROMREGATOR_AUTHENTICATOR_BASIC_PASSWORD` when starting the application.
+Instead it is suggested to set the corresponding environment variable `PROMREGATOR_AUTHENTICATOR_BASIC_PASSWORD` when starting the application.

 Example: